 To be the best world-citizen you can, keep in mind a few things as you go.
 As never before, the world is watching.

-Consider your destinations: These days virtually no place is off-limits for the traveling connoisseur.
+These days virtually no place is off-limits for the traveling connoisseur.
 But to be a conscientious and responsible traveler it helps to consider local need, cultural and environmental impact and even political agenda when choosing your destinations.
 A great part of many world economies rely on tourism and the financial support it gives.
-This may put you at odds because locals tend to pray on the tourist targets.
+This may put you at odds because locals tend to prey on the tourist targets.
 But karmically speaking, you’re doing them a big favor by going there.

 On the personal side, removing yourself from your comfort zone is a surefire way to conquer your fears, open your mind and grow as an individual.
 Making easy destination choices (e.g. places you’ve been before, places that speak your language or ones with strong economies) won’t automatically make you a more knowledgeable person of the world.
 Removing yourself from the confines of expectation will.